GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### I make mistakes because I’m always operating at my limit.
-If I only stay in comfortable territory all the time, that’s not so much fun.
+> ### One of the important implications of technical debt is that it must be serviced.
+If the debt grows large enough, eventually the company will spend more on servicing its debt than it invests in increasing the value of its other assets.
 >
-> ~ *Donald Knuth*
+> ~ *Steve McConnell*

 ---
 ## 🏎 Quick Facts